At a glance

-- Central cyanosis – This type of cyanosis occurs when the entire systemic blood is desaturated and all tissues are affected.
+- Central cyanosis – This type of cyanosis occurs when the entire systemic blood is desaturated, and all tissues are affected.

 - Peripheral cyanosis – Due to desaturated blood in a particular region of the peripheral circulation (arms, legs, hand, feet, and tail).
 It can be due to hypothermia, embolism which blocks blood supply to a particular limb.

-All causes of central cyanosis will cause peripheral cyanosis however peripheral cyanosis only typically affects an isolated part of the body.
+All causes of central cyanosis will cause peripheral cyanosis; however peripheral cyanosis only typically affects an isolated part of the body.

-- Congestive heart failure – This is a serious disorder where the heart doesn’t pump blood efficiently, causing fluid to build up in the lungs while other organs don’t receive enough blood to function properly.
+- Congestive heart failure – This is a severe disorder where the heart doesn’t pump blood efficiently, causing fluid to build up in the lungs while other organs don’t receive enough blood to function properly.

 - Hypertrophic cardiomyopathy – Thickening of the left ventricular wall which results in the heart not pumping as efficiently as it should.

 - Congenital heart disorders (endocardial fibroelastosis, tetralogy of Fallot, reversed patent ductus arteriosus, aortic stenosis).

 - Right to left cardiovascular shunts which causes deoxygenated blood to pass from the right to the left side of the heart where it is circulated to the rest of the body.

 - Pyothorax – Pus in the pleural cavity.